cottrell/fractional-differentiation-time-series/README.md

 Corrected and sanitized version of code from Advances of Machine Learning by Marcos Prado.

-## Comparison to mlfinlab Prado's original slow code
+## Comparison to Prado's original code

     In [176]: import mlfinlab.features.fracdiff as fd
          ...: import fracdiff.fracdiff as fd_